 A PowerBuilder application can act as a client to a COM server.
-The server can be built using PowerBuilder or any other COM-compliant application development tool and it can run locally, on a remote computer as an in-process server, or in COM+.
+The server can be built using any COM-compliant application development tool and it can run locally, on a remote computer as an in-process server, or in COM+.